The best Netflix documentaries to stream right now

 Looking for the best Netflix documentaries?
 We've got you covered.

-Netflix is full to the brim with original content, and there are plenty of documentaries available to suit practically every taste.
-With feature films, docu-series, and reality shows that skirt the line between scripted drama and documentary on a boatload of topics, there really is something for everyone.
+As you'd expect from one of the best streaming services around, there's something to suit practically every taste.
+With feature films, docuseries, plenty of true crime content, and reality shows that skirt the line between scripted drama and documentary on a boatload of topics, there really is something for everyone.
+We've included our picks for the best Netflix documentaries you should be streaming right now below.

 13th